hhu-adam/lean-i18n/README.md

 ### Code blocks

-`lean-i18n` extracts code blocks from strings to be translated, and replacese them with `§n` in the translation key.
+`lean-i18n` extracts code blocks and LaTeX snippets from strings to be translated, and replace them with `§n` in the translation key.
 Code blocks are defined in the markdown sense: they are marked with one or more backticks at the beginning and end.
+LaTeX-snippets are wrapped in one or more `$`.

 E.g. the string ``Using tactic `simp` we get `0`.`` will be turned into `Using tactic §0 we get §1.`.
-You can als change the order of the arguments in the translation, for
+You can also change the order of the arguments in the translation, for
 example: `Hier erhalten wir §1 durch das Anwenden der Taktik §0.`

 The PO-file will contain the raw code blocks in the "extracted comments" (lines prefixed with `#.`) to assist translation.
 The Json files do currently not contain the code-blocks anymore.